-Certain prior period amounts presented in these condensed consolidated financial statements and the accompanying footnotes have been reclassified to conform to current period presentation.
-Upfront license fees of \$4.0 million, previously classified as research and development expense, have been reclassified to acquired in-process research and development, or IPR&D, in the condensed consolidated statements of operations and reclassified from operating activities to investing activities in the condensed consolidated statements of cash flows to conform to current period presentation.
-Inventories of \$1.4 million previously classified as raw materials as of December 31, 2013 have been reclassified to work-in-process to conform to current period presentation.
+Certain prior period amounts presented in these condensed consolidated financial statements and the accompanying footnotes have been reclassified to conform to the current period presentation.
+Upfront license fees previously classified as research and development expense in the three and nine months ended September 30, 2013, have been reclassified to acquired in-process research and development, or IPR&D, in the condensed consolidated statements of operations and reclassified from operating activities to investing activities in the condensed consolidated statements of cash flows to conform to current period presentation.
+Inventories of \$1.4 million previously classified as raw materials as of December 31, 2013 have been reclassified to work-in-process to conform to the current period presentation.